-Char siu, or Chinese barbecued pork, is a sweet and savory Cantonese classic.
+Char siu, or Chinese barbecued pork, is a beloved Cantonese classic that strikes the perfect balance of sweet and savory flavors.

-Char siu’s characteristic red tint traditionally comes from red yeast rice, but since it’s a bit difficult to find, I replaced it with fermented red bean curd, available at any Chinese supermarket.
-While you’re there, pick up a few other specialty ingredients as well: chu hou paste, rose cooking wine, and maltose.
+Traditionally, the vibrant red hue of char siu comes from red yeast rice, but since it can be hard to find, I’ve swapped it with fermented red bean curd, which is readily available at most Chinese supermarkets.
+While you’re there, be sure to pick up a few other essential ingredients: chu hou paste, rose cooking wine, and maltose.

-You’ll need to start the process a day in advance, so that the pork can marinate overnight.
-The next day, you’ll roast the pork in the oven, basting it with the flavorful leftover marinade as it cooks.
-When it’s done, the meat will be perfectly tender and juicy on the inside and lacquered with a sticky-sweet glaze on the outside.
+To get the best results, you’ll need to begin the process a day ahead, allowing the pork to marinate overnight.
+The following day, roast the pork in the oven, basting it with the leftover marinade as it cooks.
+By the end, the meat will be tender and juicy on the inside, beautifully glazed with a sticky-sweet coating on the outside.

 Cantonese Char Siu Recipe